 Average Price: VND 15,000 - 30,000

-Banh beo is the soft white steamed rice cake eaten with green onion, ground shrimp or pork, dipped in the sweet and spicy fish sauce.
+Banh beo is the soft white steamed rice cake eaten with green onion, ground shrimp, or pork, dipped in sweet and spicy fish sauce.
 Because of its round, flat shape like a water fern, so people started to call it "beo".
-Banh beo is perfect for breakfast or light meal to fill your stomach during the day.
-You can find it at street vendors or in fancy restaurants as well, accompanied with sausages, banh bot loc (shrimp tapioca dumpling), and banh nam (ground pork steamed cake).
+Banh beo is perfect for breakfast or a light meal to fill your stomach during the day.
+You can find it at street vendors or in fancy restaurants as well, accompanied by sausages, banh bot loc (shrimp tapioca dumpling), and banh nam (ground pork steamed cake).

 Average Price: VND 25,000 - 40,000